mindspore.ops.add

 • The two inputs can not be bool type at the same time, [True, Tensor(True, bool_), Tensor(np.array([True]), bool_)] are all considered bool type.

-• When the input is a Tensor, the dimension should be greater than or equal to 1.
+• When the input is a tensor, the dimension should be greater than or equal to 1.

 Parameters

-• other (Union[Tensor, number.Number, bool]) –
+• other (Union[Tensor, number.Number, bool]) – The second input tensor.

 Returns